 - Frome is also home to the UK’s first Community Fridge.
 The fridge is based in the Market Yard car park and a team of volunteers fill the fridge with food from local businesses that otherwise would have gone to waste.
 The contents are available to anyone to use.

-- SHARE also houses Frome’s Happy Nappy Library, where you can borrow fabric nappies for a range of ages.
+- SHARE also houses the Happy Nappy Library, where you can borrow fabric nappies for a range of ages.
 Perfect to try before you buy, and avoid throwing away almost 4000 nappies which take 500 years to degrade!

-- The Frome Toy Library is another great way of sharing more by borrowing toys for your little ones and offers weekly play sessions.
+- The Toy Library is another great way of sharing more by borrowing toys for your little ones and offers weekly play sessions.

-- If you have time to share why not get involved in Frome’s thriving community groups: from befriending to volunteer driving, sports to coaching to crafts to credit unions, river and sustainability, there’s something for everyone.
+- If you have time to share why not get involved in our thriving community groups: from befriending to volunteer driving, sports to coaching to crafts to credit unions, river and sustainability, there’s something for everyone.

 Last checked Feb 2018